Paris museum snaps up Bronte manuscript for $1.1 million

 After what Sotheby's described as a "tense bidding battle," the manuscript was bought by La Musee des Lettres et Manuscrits in Paris, where it will be exhibited in January.

-The news came as a blow to the Bronte Parsonage Museum in the famous literary family's former home in northern England which had launched an appeal to buy the artefact.
+The news came as a blow to the Bronte Parsonage Museum in the famous literary family's former home in northern England which had launched an appeal to buy the artifact.

 The museum already owns four of the six tiny booklets, and one remains untraced.